ConacBreslin/CBBridge/README.md

 - [tinypng.com](https://tinypng.com/") was used to resize images.
 - Pixillion image conversion software from [nchsoftware.com](https://www.nchsoftware.com/imageconverter/index.html) was used to create the favicon.
 - [101computing.net](https://www.101computing.net/html-how-to-add-a-favicon/) was used to help insert the favicon.
+- The map and details for embedding were taken from [Google map](https://www.google.co.uk/maps/)
 - code from [ourcodeworld.com](https://ourcodeworld.com/articles/read/307/how-to-create-a-responsive-table-with-css) was used to make the tables responsive.
 - code from [css-tricks.com](https://css-tricks.com/) was used to import the background image.
 - code from [codeply.com](https://www.codeply.com/go/PqIBtz3HPL) was used to create	dismiss-on-tap.
-- code from [stackoverflow.com]() was used for media object and finding fixes for bugs.
+- [stackoverflow.com]() was consulted regularly for advice and for fixing for bugs.
 - code was formatted using [webformatter.com](https://webformatter.com/html).
 ## Testing
 Testing User Stories from User Experience (UX) Section.